aniket-professional2025/Multi_Question_Color_Recommender/README.md

 ### The question_color_recommender.py
 To overcome the previous issue where the user must write their answers, this file is developed along with the `app.py` to make the process more streamline from the user perspective.
 Now, one question will come with its different options in a multiple choice format.
 Thus 5 questions will appear.
 Once, all the five questions are answered, the user will autometically see the top 3 suggested colors with reasons like how the user selection helps the recommendation engine to find the colors and the reason behind selection of three colors.

+### TO Run
+To run the complete project and use the streamlit frontend, one need his/her own OpenAI API key and run the code `streamlit run app.py` from the CLI to run the CLI in localhost server